electronicvisions/hbp-sp9-guidebook/pm/ess.rst

 Executable System Specification (ESS)
 =====================================

-The Executable System Specification (ESS) is a software model of the NM-PM-1 hardware system.
+The Executable System Specification (ESS) is a software model of the BrainScaleS hardware system.
 The ESS is implemented in C++/SystemC and contains functional models of all relevant units of the wafer-scale hardware.
 It is fully executable and resembles how neural experiments will be run on the real wafer-scale system.
 It can be operated from PyNN, so that you can run neural network experiments described in PyNN with the ESS.
-This way you can already explore the capabilities of the NM `Physical Model` system.
+This way you can already explore the capabilities of the BrainScaleS "Physical Model" system.

 Using the ESS Docker Container